QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 visualization.

 Now, you have successfully set up the Docker containers for Kafka and Cassandra, created a data pipeline, and visualized the data.
-If you encounter any issues, refer to the troubleshooting section in the documentation.